 |Best for||Finding unknown living relatives||Historical ancestry research||Historical ancestry research|

 |Price||Starts at $79||Starts at $169||Starts at $89|

 |See it here||See it here||See it here|

-Native American tribes are sovereign nations and just like any other nation, you can’t just become a member because a DNA tests says you’ve got some of those genes from a couple centuries back.
-Membership criteria changes from tribe to tribe, but for the most part, they will require:
+Native American tribes are sovereign nations and just like any other nation, you can’t just become a member because a DNA tests says you’ve got some of those genes from a couple of centuries back.
+Membership criteria change from tribe to tribe, but for the most part, they will require:

 - At least 25-50% blood relation, depending on the tribe.
 Some tribes, like the Cherokee, require just 1/16 blood quantum to be considered a possible member.

 - Certificate of Degree of Indian Blood acquired from the Bureau of Indian Affairs.
 This must be supported by a DNA test administered by an accredited testing facility.

 - Sustained tribal contact spanning a designated number of years